Summary

 - Differential diagnoses

-Eczema herpeticum is a dermatologic emergency; prompt treatment with acyclovir is required.
-[10]
+Eczema herpeticum is a disseminated HSV infection and a dermatologic emergency; treat promptly with acyclovir.
+[17]

 Herpetic whitlow [13][31][32]